Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

     sudo update-alternatives --query gcc

-No, this does not work.
-You could try to pass an argument (CXX_FLAGS) to the compiler -D_FORCE_INLINES.
+No, this does not help the Ubuntu 16.04.
+You could try to pass an argument (CXX_FLAGS) to the compiler -D_FORCE_INLINES by editing the CMAKE files (for example: set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -D_FORCE_INLINES")) or makefiles.
 The procedure is not specified.
-This should work, or you must wait for an updated Cuda Toolkit to compile the associate software in Ubuntu 16.04.
+This should work, or you must wait for an updated Cuda Toolkit sources to compile with the associated software in Ubuntu 16.04 such as Caffe, Torch and Theano.

 Next, in any case execute: